-For the initial service on Sunday morning Brother Buddy didn’t recognize prior to walking onto the platform with the evangelist, the visitor had failed to close the zipper of his pants.
-The visitor; however recognized his own mistake when he sat in his chair on the platform while the choir was singing the opening anthem.
-This was certainly not the time to close a zipper with all the congregants watching the activities behind him.
+For the initial service on Sunday morning prior to going to the platform, no one noticed the evangelist had failed to close the zipper of his pants.
+The visitor however, recognized his mistake when he sat down in his chair while the choir was singing the opening anthem.
+This was not the time to close a zipper while all the congregants had their eyes on the choir behind him.
 The preacher thought he could easily close his zipper when he stood to preach standing behind the pulpit, and the action would not be noticed by even the most observant viewer.

-The church sanctuary was an old one without air conditioning and during the hot summer months the windows along the sides were kept open.
-This meeting was being held in the latter days of August before Labor Day.
-With the help of the ceiling fans the circulation was enough on most Sundays to keep the inside temperatures pleasant enough for a 1-2 hour service.
+The church sanctuary was an old one without air conditioning, and during the hot summer months the windows along the sides were kept open.
+This meeting was being held in the final days of August before Labor Day.
+With the help of the ceiling fans the circulation was enough on most Sundays to keep the inside temperatures pleasant enough for a one to two hour service.
 The pulpit had been built years before by one of the skilled members, and to add a little color and formality a small silk cloth with tassels was covering the top of the pulpit.
 Those overlays were common in many country churches.
-The evangelist had no idea this colorful but unobtrusive item was about to become a focal point of his message that morning.
+The evangelist had no idea this colorful but unobtrusive item was about to become a focal point of his delivery this morning.

 At the close of the choir special the evangelist kept his Bible and notes in front of him as he stood and quickly positioned himself behind the pulpit.
 While he was making introductory praise remarks to Pastor Buddy and the congregation he quickly pulled on the zipper and succeeded in closing it.
-His preaching style was not typical of many evangelists in that he primarily remained behind the pulpit while preaching.
-It was more common for preachers to move back and forth across the platform while speaking, stopping frequently to emphasize a particular point.
-This particular style for this preacher delayed the discovery of what had just occurred.
+His preaching style was not typical of many evangelists, because he primarily remained behind the pulpit while preaching.
+It was more common for preachers to move back and forth across the platform while speaking and stopping frequently to emphasize a particular point.
+His style delayed the discovery of what had just happened.

-As Brother Buddy usually said when recalling this funny incident, “Don’t ever assume what God may do in any church service.
+As Brother Buddy usually said when recalling this incident, “Don’t ever assume what God may do in any church service.
 He will have His way.”
 God wants us to come to Him with a humble and contrite heart knowing anything good we have is from His hand.
 (Psalm 51: 16,17).
-I can think of few things which will humble a preacher more than standing in front of his hearers with a brightly colored pulpit overlay hanging from the front of his pants!
+I can’t think of anything which will humble a preacher more than standing in front of his hearers with a brightly colored pulpit overlay hanging from the front of his pants!